doomkek/gi_web_events/README.md

 Its harder to do than I thought, there are some places where you should go and manually change port, if thats the case look for port 30000 in files and replace it.

 ## Wallpaper
-Currently there are 2 screens that can be used without braking anything `scene_home_green` for CR and `scene_home_red` for Gaming, change to whatever you prefer.
+Currently there are 2 screens that can be used without braking anything `scene_home_green` for CR and `scene_home_red` for Gaming, open `e20240208lantern\index.html` and change to whatever you prefer.
 ```js
 ultraGlobal = {
     wallpaper: "scene_home_green"